tinevancorenland/IDE/README.md

 Easily customizable | Slow file search
 Thousands of plugins/extensions available through the VS Code Marketplace | Longer launch time than most of its competitors

-I have chosen to use Visual Studio Code, because it works as a fairly lightweight text editor, but with more powerful IDE-type features (such as a debugger) with very minimal configuration.
+I have chosen Visual Studio Code, because it promises to:
+* combine the simplicity of a source code editor with powerful developer tooling:
+   * such as IntelliSense code completion and debugging,
+* support macOS, Linux and Windows:
+   * so you can go for it, no matter the platform,
+* support Git:
+   * so you can work with source control without leaving the editor,
+* customize every feature to your liking.

 It is also commonly used so if I encouter any problems I can google my way out of them.

+## Go for it

 [Download here](https://code.visualstudio.com/download)

-Markdown requirements

-Use all of markdowns features.
-For each of the features below you should have at least one.

-1. an image
-5. a title
-8. a non numbered list with subpoints
-11. A code block